Stu042/Cy/README.md

 Statements end with a new line and not a semicolon.
 A function or object ends when the indentation is same or less than the definition or when the file ends.

-Indentation must be by tab, spaces will not be counted.
+Indentation must be by tab, spaces are not counted.

 ### Objects